iwr-wasteless/iwr/README.md

 communities, that would be
 much appreciated!

+## FAQs
+### How to solve dumping?
+The scheme in Sweden has found that dumping was initially a problem, then went back to former levels, and did not observe a noticeable increase in litter.
+Monitoring and reporting e.g. with CleanApp or just calling council plus cleanup would help to manage dumped waste.
+The fixed fee component of the scheme, if needed, could be used to fund cleanup of dumped waste.
+Funding could also be allocated for council officers to patrol public areas to monitor for dumping, graffitti, etc., if and as needed.
+Note also that federal funding via taxes and a nation-wide deployment in councils could also be used to fund the scheme, rather than decreasing variable weight fees and increasing fixed fees, which would increase residual waste.

 ## See also
 For more information, see the [wiki](https://github.com/iwr-wasteless/iwr/wiki/Design-ideas-and-MVP), e.g.: [Design ideas](https://github.com/jamesray1/iwr/wiki/Design-ideas-and-MVP) and [Contact checklist](https://github.com/jamesray1/iwr/wiki/Contact-checklist).